rullmann/website/README.md

 ## Deployment

 The website is hosted on GitHub pages via the `gh-pages` branch.
-Running the command `npm run deploy` will build the website and automatically push the `public` folder to the `gh-pages` branch.
+Running the command `yarn deploy` will build the website and automatically push the `public` folder to the `gh-pages` branch.

 ## License